veloblank/positioning-elements-with-css-v-000/README.md

 parent element.
 All other elements on the page will then "wrap" around the floated element.

 The two most popular values for `float` are left and right, which allow elements to be floated to the left or right inside of their parent element.
-Anytime you float an element elements that come after are going to try fill into available whitespace next to the floating elements.
+Anytime you float an element, elements that come after are going to try fill into available whitespace next to the floating elements.
 If there's room for a container to fit next to the some floated content, and that not the intended affect, you can use the `clear` property.
 You can set it to clear, or reset from,